 “As a producer of fine coffees, my focus is to be creative, disciplined and consistent."

 SCA SCORE 93.00

 FLAVOR ALGORITHM AND DESIGN Ivica Cvetanovski

 Roasted light based on conduction and moderate heat application with world class skill and care.
 Extensive roast, high front up heat that declines.
-Low level of energy throughput to enable the beans to develop as much as possible and keep a low development time.
+Low level of energy throughout to enable the beans to develop extensively and sustain their volatile compounds finalizing with a moderate development time.